This week, we’re profiling innovative companies that are making the world of film a better place.

 These efforts are paying off.
 Although the Kickstarter for Duke Johnson and Charlie Kaufman’s “Anomalisa” was one of the most successful at the time of its 2012 campaign, collecting over $400,000, the accompanying buzz reached producers Keith and Jessica Calder at Snoot Entertainment, who ponied up a substantial amount to round out its production budget en route to the Oscars.
 But these kinds of things are happening every month on the site on projects big and small.
 In just a few weeks at the Seattle Film Festival, Zachary Shedd’s noir “Americana” will make its world premiere in no small part because the filmmaker was able to connect with a stranger who initially contributed $200, only to up his involvement to become an executive producer on the film.

-Schoenbrun experienced the power of this connectivity first-hand in his own capacity as a filmmaker.
+Schoenbrun experienced the power of this connectivity first-hand in their own capacity as a filmmaker.
 For “collective:unconscious,” which recently made its world premiere at SXSW, he enlisted a group of filmmakers – Lily Baldwin (“Sleepover LA”), Frances Bodomo (“Boneshaker”), Daniel Patrick Carbone (“Hide Your Smiling Faces”), Josephine Decker (“Butter on the Latch”), and Lauren Wolkstein (“Social Butterfly”) – to interpret each other’s dreams in omnibus form.
 In a practical sense, this likely would never have happened without Kickstarter – all the filmmakers notably used Kickstarter to fund their own projects in the past and the idea of wrangling a group of veritable unknowns for an experiment might’ve been difficult to finance through traditional means.
 Yet after originally being envisioned as a web series, the confidence instilled by both the successful Kickstarter campaign and the subsequent shoot led to the idea of turning it into a feature, a sum is greater than its individual parts moment that would seem to epitomize what the site has been working towards since its inception.

 As Kickstarter has grown, the relationships they’ve forged have transcended one-to-one relationships to now include partnerships with major organizations that can actually make the filmmaking process easier.
 Besides the new collaboration with Kodak, the company has joined with the Sundance Institute, which now has a dedicated team helping festival alums find a way forward for their projects with Kickstarter campaigns, a co-venture that’s generated over $12 million for over 100 projects since 2011.
 More recently, they struck a similar arrangement with the Berlinale Talents Program, the accompanying creative academy of the Berlinale Film Festival in February to help its 6,000-strong network of filmmakers achieve their goals.